Josh Boden: 2009

-On or about March 15, 2009, Kim Hallgarth was found brutally murdered at her 6776 Colborne Avenue, Burnaby, BC residence (IHIT File #2009-2220).
+On or about March 15, 2009, Kim Hallgarth was found brutally murdered at her 6776 Colborne Avenue, Burnaby, British Columbia residence (IHIT File #2009-2220).
 Boden was a "person of interest" in the Hallgarth investigation.
 Karen Boden, Josh's mother, said that her son always blamed Hallgarth for "ruining" his football career.
 It was reported that Kimberly Hallgarth owned a nail salon but also worked as a sex worker.
 It has been noted that Boden's mother, Karen, was placed in a safe house to hide from her son and also altered her appearance to not be recognized by the son she now fears.

 On Monday September 7, 2009, Boden was arrested by Vancouver Police after the police allegedly observed him fondling a woman.
 Boden was taken into custody after a violent struggle near Commercial Drive and Broadway in Vancouver and charged with sexual assault and resisting or obstructing the police.
 Boden was also a person of interest in four other sexual assaults by a muscular black male during the summer of 2009.
 Previous firearms charges were dismissed Thursday October 11, 2009 due to prosecution not proving the four firearms in Boden's possession were operational.